lbryio/lbry.com/content/news/183-lbry-in-your-pocket.md

 We’re extremely excited to announce the release of our Android app!
 We’ve moved the project into “open beta” status, which means that while there’s still a lot of work to do, you can [install the app on your device now](https://play.google.com/apps/testing/io.lbry.browser) and access the LBRY content network!

 You can sign in with your existing LBRY connected email now (see Help>Connected email in the LBRY Desktop app) to start earning rewards on mobile, including an exclusive Android Beta reward!
-Currently, only your rewards status and emails will be synced - we'll be introducing additional syncing features as the app matures.
+Currently, only your rewards status and emails will be synced (which means your wallet won't be!).
+We'll be introducing additional syncing features as the app and our system matures.

 ![Android screenshots](https://github.com/lbryio/lbry.io/blob/master/web/img/LBRY-Android.png)